Andrew Knizner Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The right-hander last pitched on Wednesday against the Washington Nationals, when he tossed six innings, allowing one earned run while giving up five hits.
+- In his most recent outing on Friday against the Miami Marlins, the left-hander tossed seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.